-The IPEH help people to fulfil their aspirations, which often includes helping them return to work or start a career.
+Early Help will often help people return to work or start a career.

 Employment advisors provide both support and consultation to keyworkers in West Sussex when a family with an Early Help Plan has been identified as requiring support with employment.

 - GOV.UK Find a job